omundy/dig245-critical-web-design/topics-development-environment.md

-#### Atom Tips
+### Atom Tips

-1. Hide Ignored Names - to keep `.git` and `.DS_store` files from cluttering up the tree view:
+#### Hide Ignored Names
+To keep `.git` and `.DS_store` files from cluttering up the tree view:
-	1. Go go `Settings > Packages`
+1. Go go Settings → Packages
 1. Search for "Tree View"
 1. Check `Hide Ignored Names`

-1. Install Atom Shell Commands
+#### Open Atom from the command line in MacOS
 1. Click Atom → Install Shell Commands
-1. Open Atom from the command line in MacOS
 1. In Terminal, `cd` to the directory you want to open
 1. Type `atom .` to open the current directory in the editor

+#### Format "beautify" your code
+This is essential for source coding editing.
+- In any file, either press `Ctl + Option + B`
+- or Choose Packages → Atom Beautify → Beautify